-This document describes the Universal Powerline BusTM (UPB) communication method that has been developed by Powerline Control Systems (PCS).
+This document describes the Universal Powerline Bus[TM] (UPB) communication method.

 UPB communication is a method of reliably communicating command, control, and status information across an electrical AC powerline.
 Because of its low cost and high reliability characteristics, the UPB communication method is ideally suited for command and control applications in both the residential and commercial markets.